Government UFO report is the product of years of military infighting over whether to take sightings seriously - KTVZ

 While former senior defense officials with knowledge of the most recent iteration of the department’s investigations say the Pentagon took it seriously, some pilots and former officials tasked with investigating the matter say senior Pentagon leaders downplayed or ignored the threat.

 “Everyone who’s paid enough attention to it understands they need to take it seriously,” said former deputy defense secretary David Norquist, who set up a task force in 2020 to investigate UAPs.
-“But once you go beyond that circle, you get people who don’t want to be assumed to have tinfoil hats.”
+“But once you go beyond that circle, you get people who are understandably resistant because of the tinfoil hat stigma.”

 For most serious people inside the Pentagon studying the strange incidents, the former officials said, the investigation is not about proving whether or not aliens are visiting Earth and buzzing Navy pilots.
 Rather, it’s about trying to understand what is behind these otherwise unexplainable encounters in US airspace.
 In particular, some officials are concerned that they might be some kind of next-gen technology deployed by China or Russia.